josefigarola/JS_Practices/MusicPlayerApp/README.md

 # <h1 align='center'>Music Player App</h1>

 A simple web-based music player application that allows you to play your favorite music tracks.
-You can control playback, adjust the volume, and enjoy your music collection with this user-friendly app.

 ## Features